JamesCoding888/JavaOCP20221017/README.md

 ------------------------------------------------------------------------------
-# day11 Java Advanced: The Decorator Pattern
+# day11 Java Advanced: The Decorator Pattern and Observer Pattern
-1. Of this lecture - Decorator Pattern (A menu of Subway Order System).
+Decorator Pattern (A menu of Subway Order System):
 - We design a Scanner object for customer to choose three fixed option of bread (i.e., Wheat, Honey Oat, or Italian and Parmesan Oregano).
 - Well, let's go back to the topic regarding Decorator Pattern.
 Firstly, you will see the many different initiated objects from o1 to o11.
 - Please read the line at 40 and 48-57.